Fusion and positivity in chiral conformal field theory: Introduction

 \subsubsection{Geometric analysis of Connes' fusion}

-Transport modules are a translation of Connes' fusion from the language of conformal nets to VOAs.
-We should therefore expect to be able to relate the two constructions, and the framework of bounded localized vertex operators is very well suited to that task.
-We show in Section \ref{sec: transport and fusion} that if $\pi^M$ and $\pi^N$ exist, and there is a transport module $M \boxtimes_t N$, then there is a natural and explicit unitary $U: \cH_M \boxtimes \cH_N \to \cH_{M \boxtimes_t N}$.
-Here, $\cH_M \boxtimes \cH_N$ is the Hilbert space of the conformal net fusion product, and $\cH_{M \boxtimes_t N}$ is the Hilbert space of the VOA transport module.
+Transport modules are a translation of Connes' fusion from the language of conformal nets to VOAs, and we use the framework of bounded localized vertex operators to make rigorous connections between the two settings.
+We show in Section \ref{sec: transport and fusion} that if $\pi^M$ and $\pi^N$ exist, and there is a transport module $M \boxtimes_t N$, then there is a natural and explicit unitary $U: \cH_M \boxtimes \cH_N \to \cH_{M \boxtimes_t N}$ between the Hilbert space of conformal net fusion and the Hilbert space of the VOA transport module.
+In the present article, we do not show in full generality that $U$ is an isomorphism between $\pi^M \boxtimes \pi^N$ and $\pi^{M \boxtimes_t N}$ (although such a result seems within reach of current techniques; see Section \ref{sec: outlook}).
+Instead, we identify a maximal submodule $M \boxtimes_{loc} N \subset M \boxtimes_t N$ such that $\pi^{M \boxtimes_{loc} N}$ is embedded in $\pi^M \boxtimes \pi^N$ via $U$.